-Let’s talk about getting faster!
+Let’s talk about riding faster!
 If there was a nutritional supplement out there guaranteed to make you a faster cyclist (there’s not), you’d take it right?
-In this training tip I’ll describe ways perform cycling workouts to make you faster on the bike.
-Its called interval training and intervals are simply going hard for a period of time followed by going easy and repeating as the workout designates.
+In this training tip, I'll describe interval training for cycling to help you improve your cycling.
+You'll use your training zones and intervals in those training zones to improve.

 If you perform intervals consistently week to week, intervals will be the cheapest most effective way for you to get the results you want.
 Forget the gucci wheels, supplements, doo-hick this new-fangled that.
 Get out there, find you favorite hill and go up and down it as hard as you can!
-I like the expression “Cry in the DoJo to Laugh on the Battlefield” Don’t just do intervals once, perform them on a consistent basis, every week like they way we have designed them in our interval training plans.
-Have a listen to our interval podcast to hear all about which type of intervals to do for which types of races and rides you want to train for:
+I like the expression "Cry in the DoJo to Laugh on the Battlefield" Don’t just do intervals once, perform them on a consistent basis, every week like they way we have designed them in our interval training plans

 So how do you get started?
 Our interval training plans are a simple day by training plan to follow with all the explanations and descriptions for what intervals to do and when.
 Pick the interval training plan for the type of cycling you are training for!
 Again, listen to the podcast above to learn about intervals more.
 After all, these intervals are gonna hurt a little bit, it’d be nice to know they work!
 Uhummm, they do, guaranteed.